 Only certain account types qualify

-QCDs are limited to $100,000 per person per year
+The limit for QCDs is $100,000 per person per year

 Another wonderful thing about QCDs is that you are not limited to just one transaction.
 You can process as many separate donations as you like, thereby spreading the benefits of this tax planning tool to multiple organizations if you so choose.
 However, the IRS does cap QCDs at $100,000 per individual per year.
-Anything donated over that amount, even if split between separate investment accounts, will not be considered tax exempt.
+Anything donated over that amount, even if split between separate investment accounts, will not be considered tax-exempt.

 Record keeping is key

 The regular rules for substantiating your charitable donations must still be followed.
-That includes maintaining an account statement or written communication from the charity showing the organization name, the date of the donation, and the amount.
+That includes maintaining an account statement or written communication from the charity showing the organization’s name, the date of the donation, and the amount.

-For any donation over $250, however, the record keeping requirement is heightened.
+For any donation over $250, however, the record-keeping requirement is heightened.
 At that point, you must retain written confirmation from the organization that also confirms whether any goods or services were provided in consideration of the contribution.

 The check-writing option